NREL/ssc/datadictionary.md

 location of the first header expansion loop.
 Default = 1, which means that the first expansion loop is after the first collector loop closest to the runner. [^](#toc)

 ### sf_hdr_diams
-custom diameters for the header piping as read from the modified output files.
+custom inner diameters for the header piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sf_hdr_lengths
 custom lengths for the header piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Changing the lengths does not affect the field layout.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)